 First aid training is one of the most valuable skills we can carry with us throughout life, but it’s surprising how few people have these skills.

-For many of us first aid is something that we’d love to know more about but simply never get around to – unless we work in a field that requires it.
-But if you’ve got some spare time, why not take a first aid course online?
+For many of us, first aid is something that we’d love to know more about but simply never get around to learning, or have forgotten what we once knew.
+So if you’ve got some spare time, why not take an online first aid course?

-If you want to become a qualified first aider, you’ll need to undertake some practical training.
-However, you could always brush up on some learning beforehand.
+To become a qualified first aider you’ll need to undertake some practical training too.

-The British Red Cross offer a number of free resources including videos and guides that can help you learn how to respond to different health emergencies, including a person who’s choking, not breathing, and/or bleeding heavily.
+The British Red Cross offer a number of free resources including videos and guides that can help you learn how to respond to different health emergencies, including what to do if a person is choking, not breathing, and/or bleeding heavily.

 6. Learn to dance

-Are you happiest when you’re shaking your groove thing?
-Then why not think about taking a few lessons to develop your talent?
+Are you happiest when you’re dancing?
+If so, why not think about taking a few lessons to develop your talent?
 Learning a few routines and finding out more about different styles of dance can be a fun way to pass the time and keep both your body and brain active.

-According to Bupa’s calorie counter, you can burn over 400 calories an hour by dancing.
-Physical activity also stimulates your brain to release endorphins, which are natural mood boosters.
+Physical activity stimulates your brain to release endorphins, which are natural mood boosters.
 Dancing, which involves learning and practising routines, can also help to improve cognitive function and prevent mental decline.
 Plus, it’s a good way to stay fit and burn some calories too.

 Take an online dance class